 Posing people doesn’t have to be scary.

-We already spoke about getting people to stop being stiff, but there are a couple tips that will help to make any posed photo much better.
+We already spoke about getting people to stop being stiff, but there are a couple of tips that will help to make any posed photo much better.

 Simple Posing Tips

 - Always tilt a person’s body to the side to make sure they look slimmer.

 - Pay attention to people’s arms and hands (if they look stiff ask them to hold their hands together in a comfortable way, to place their arm on something, to put their hands in their pockets, or to cross their arms).

 - Pay attention for people who are looking down too much, creating that double chin look.

 - Don’t be afraid to ask people to embrace, to look at each other, or to kiss if they are a couple.

 - Try to occasionally think of a funny pose to do to break up a tense portrait.

 An external flash will transform your event photography in medium light and in darker environments.

 The flash that is built-in to the camera adds head-on light that creates an awful look.
 Instead, put an external flash on the top of the camera and point it upwards and slightly back with an attached *small* diffuser (the kind that pops right over the top of the flash head).